-He now serves as Senior Advisor, Teaching and Learning, for Berry Street Childhood Institute, working with school leaders, teachers, and their regions in the areas of school culture and curriculum development.
+Tom joined Berry Street in 2011 and developed the Berry Street Education Model for the Berry Street School.
+He now serves as Senior Advisor, Education, for the Berry Street Childhood Institute, working with school leaders, teachers, and their regions in the areas of school culture and curriculum development.

-He received his bachelor degree (B.A.) from Yale University, then a teaching masters degree (M.S.T.) from Pace University and a school leadership masters degree (Ed.M.) from the Bank Street School of Education.
 Tom presents internationally on topics of transforming school cultures, high expectations for differentiated instruction, trauma-informed practice, wellbeing and the application of positive psychology, and effective school leadership.
-He is also a PhD candidate at the University of Melbourne Graduate School of Education, Centre for Positive Psychology and Youth Research Centre, studying trauma-informed pedagogy, positive psychology, and their impacts on workplace meaning.
+He is a PhD candidate at the University of Melbourne Graduate School of Education, supervised by Professor Lea Waters of the Centre for Positive Psychology and Dr Helen Stokes of the Youth Research Centre, studying trauma-informed pedagogy, positive psychology, and their impacts on workplace meaning.